-To control the effect that locks have on your data access, use a combination of SQL statements: SET LOCK MODE and either SET ISOLATION or SET TRANS-ACTION.
+To control the effect that locks have on your data access, use a combination of SQL statements: SET LOCK MODE and either SET ISOLATION or SET TRANSACTION.
 You can understand the details of these statements after reading a discussion on the use of cursors from within programs.
-Cursors are covered in Chapter 8, "Programming with SQL," and Chapter 9, "Modifying Data Through SQL Programs."
-For more information about locking and concurrency, see Chapter 10, "Programming for a Multiuser Environment."
+Cursors are covered in Chapter 8, "Programming with SQL," on page 8-1, and Chapter 9, "Modifying Data Through SQL Programs," on page 9-1.
+For more information about locking and concurrency, see Chapter 10, "Programming for a Multiuser Environment," on page 10-1.

-IBM Informix Data Replication
+IBM Informix Data Replication (IDS)